 Senior Lecturer in Creative Writing

-Rob Magnuson Smith is a novelist, short story writer and investigative journalist.
+Rob Magnuson Smith is a novelist and short story writer.
 His 2010 debut novel The Gravedigger (UNO Press) won the Pirate's Alley William Faulkner Award and was followed by Scorper (Granta Books) in 2015.
+His latest novel Seaweed Rising (Sandstone Press) appears in October 2023.
 His short fiction appears widely and was awarded the 2015 Australian Book Review Elizabeth Jolley Prize (also longlisted for the 2016 Times EFG Short Story Award).
 Rob has written investigative journalism for publications including the Guardian, Granta and Playboy.
-He is Senior Lecturer in English and Creative Writing and co-Director of the Creative Writing Programme.
+He is Senior Lecturer in the Humanities and Director of Global Engagement at the Cornwall campus.

 - Contemporary fiction

 - Dark comedy